-This work is clinically significant in that it opens the door to new applications of individualized medicine and regenerative medicine.
-For example, growing a new liver from the patient's own cells may become possible through this research.
-Other applications include the development of a humanized bioartificial liver support device for treating patients whose liver is failing, either as a bridge to liver transplantation or to aid in spontaneous recovery.
+Growing a new liver from a person's own cells may become possible through our research.
+Other applications of our work include the development of a humanized bioartificial liver support device for treating people whose livers are failing, either as a bridge to liver transplantation or to aid in spontaneous recovery.